bitcoinjs/bolt11/README.md

   already signed request, as decoders will recover the pubkey, any incorrect data would cause an incorrect pubkey to be generated and will cause an error on the decoding end when trying to send.
-* Note: `satoshis` can be defined up to 3 decimal points (ie. `0.001` is the smallest valid value for satoshis, as lightning network can deal with satoshis)
 * Note: tag order matters.
 The message is signed, so to maintain tag order it is an array type.